 Franz Weber, Ph.D., University of Pennsylvania, is studying how abnormalities in rapid-eye movement (REM) sleep likely play a role in the formation and progression of anxiety disorders such as posttraumatic stress disorder (PTSD).
 A core brain structure for fear learning and extinction is the infralimbic prefrontal cortex (IL), which is strongly activated during REM sleep.
 The current project seeks to demonstrate that REM sleep supports the successful extinction of fearful experiences by promoting the excitability of IL neurons.
 To test this hypothesis, the team will counteract the fragmentation of REM sleep following fear learning through optogenetic manipulation of the brainstem circuits controlling REM sleep.
 This will indicate whether potentiating REM sleep after a fearful experience supports its successful extinction.
-Mext-Generation Therapies
+Next-Generation Therapies

 Xi Zhu, M.D., Ph.D., Research Foundation for Mental Hygiene, Inc./NYSPI Columbia University, seeks to capitalize on recent advances in computational power and machine learning methodology, which have shown promise in their ability to classify psychiatric disorders at the individual level.
 By using multimodal magnetic resonance imaging (MRI) features including structural MRI, resting state functional MRI (rs-fMRI) and diffusion tensor imaging (DTI), the team aims to differentiate post-traumatic stress disorder (PTSD) patients from trauma-exposed healthy controls by utilizing a large dataset of some 3,000 individuals.
 The findings may improve diagnosis and provide means of objective individualized classification of the neural deficits characterizing patients with PTSD as well as reveal new treatment targets.
-Diagnostic Tools/Early Intervention direct current stimulation (tDCS).
-Diminished cognitive control-the ability to adapt behavior and information processing to achieve goals-in the context of everyday tasks significantly impairs schizophrenia patients.
-By examining how treatment with tDCS affects schizophrenia patients' levels of cognitive control, particularly in language comprehension tasks, Dr. Boudewyn hopes to open the door to new treatments.